Create and manage your Contacts

 HC_Note_new.png

 Note!
 When you click the Contacts tab for the first time, Typeform may automatically add some contacts using data from responses to your existing forms, if you have fewer than 5 forms in your account.
 This is expected behavior and lets you explore Contacts using real response data.
-Learn more here.
+Learn more about automatic contact creation.

 ✨ You’ll find the manual steps for creating and managing your contacts below.
 To speed things up, you can also ask Typeform AI to do these things for you.